tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 5.md

 Week 5 was spent focusing on our Bachelor of Commerce consultancy document, and evaluating the resources needed to achieve our one year goals.
-We were given the opportunity to prepare a
+We were given the opportunity to prepare a list of questions regarding